Download this Trucking Technology Business Plan free for easy editing in Microsoft Word, Google Docs, and Apple Pages:

 The initial sales efforts will involve obtaining lists of interested load posters and aggressive solicitation of small independent trucking companies to sign up for accounts.
 Once the trucker user base reaches 500, the Haul-IT sales force will begin direct solicitation of the load posters.
 A professional direct sales force will call on the load providers, while advertising and other non-sales efforts will be made to increase trucker sign ups.
 Sales people will be compensated on a base plus 5% commission on customer load postings.

-Haul-IT will be released in January 2009, at which time truckers will begin being offered the network for free.
+Haul-IT will be released in January of year 1, at which time truckers will begin being offered the network for free.
 Once 500 truckers have signed up and suppliers have committed to using the system, the auction transactions will begin taking place, and will grow rather rapidly once the truckers realize the additional revenue opportunities for their company.
 Transactions are expected to reach 19,000 by year 5.
 Haul-IT also includes a fleet card to all subscribers, which provides a 3-6% discount on fueling charges and other trucking related expenses.
 This fleet card will help stimulate subscriptions early on.

 5.5 STRATEGIC ALLIANCES